janishutz/SimpleMediaUpscalerLite/README.md

 - Working UI -- :white_check_mark:
 - Basic Wiki -- :white_check_mark:
 - Add all compiling infos to the repo -- :white_check_mark:
-- Add about section inside app
+- Add about section inside app -- Might be implemented in V1.1.0

 V1.1.0:
 - Migrate to PyQt5